neuralvis/elpa-mirror/melpa/org-roam-bibtex-readme.txt

 As a user option, `org-roam-capture-templates' can be dynamically preformatted with bibtex field values.
-See `org-roam-bibtex-preformat-keywords' for more details.
+See `orb-preformat-keywords' for more details.

 Optionally, automatic switching to the perspective (Persp-mode) with the notes project (Projectile) is possible.
-See `org-roam-bibtex-edit-notes' for more details.
+See `orb-edit-notes' for more details.